leo-arch/clifm/README.md

 ## Compiling and Running CliFM:

+#### Archlinux

-If using Arch, you'll find it on the AUR (https://aur.archlinux.org/packages/clifm).
+You'll find the corresponding package on the AUR (https://aur.archlinux.org/packages/clifm).

 Of course, you can also clone, build, and install the package using the PKGBUILD file: